 Donate to Bible Baptist Church every time you make an Amazon purchase through this link, https://smile.amazon.com/ch/91-1265824

 For this and, more than 5600 earlier Daily Visits with God, visit https://mckenzie-visit-with-god.blogspot.com.
 There you will find daily visits going back to 2005.

 If you have been blessed by this blog, please subscribe to my feed and share it with others.

 For more resources from Pastor Marvin McKenzie visit http://puyallupbaptistchurch.com.

-My books are available at:
+My books, and other resources, are available at: